England Football Online

 Harry Kane: FORTUNATE

-left-footed volley from 8yds low to Donnarumma's left after Harry Kane's shot from a Saka corner is blocked by Spinazzolo
+left-footed volley from 8yds low to Donnarumma's left after Kane's shot from a Saka corner is blocked by Spinazzolo

 VAR checked 12:30-13:38